<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1312381812119271&amp;ev=PageView&amp;noscript=1">

 • Shower heads with steady drips

-Just one leaking faucet can waste over 30 gallons of water per month.
-According to the EPA, household leaks can account for nearly 10,000 gallons of wasted water annually.
+Just one leaking faucet can waste over 30 gallons of water per month, driving up your bill.

 Leaky Water-Based Appliance

-Appliances like dishwashers, washing machines, and water heaters can spring small, hidden leaks
+Appliances like dishwashers, washing machines, and water heaters can develop small, hidden leaks that contribute to an increased water bill.

 • Dishwashers leaking under the cabinet